MissVeronica/um-decimal-custom-validation/README.md

 ## UM Forms Designer implementation

-Create the form field as "Text Box" and enter your meta_key name and title/label etc.
+Create the Form Fields as "Text Box" and enter your meta_key names and title/label etc.

-Set "Validate" to "Custom Validation"
+Set "Validate" to "Custom Validation" for each Form Field

 Set "Custom Action" to "decimal_balance"